 Coursework in most biomedical engineering programs will provide you with a foundation in physiology, mathematics, and molecular and systems–level biology.
 In addition, you will learn about mechanical design and the structure and functions of different biomaterials.
 As a transdisciplinary degree that touches on both the fields of engineering and medicine, a master’s in biomedical engineering can typically be obtained with either a medical–focused concentration such as tissue engineering, human performance, or neural engineering, or an engineering–focused concentration such as biomedical instrumentation or nanotechnology.
 These options allow you to tailor the degree to your academic strengths and career interests.

 Graduates with a biomedical engineering online master’s degree often find jobs researching and developing new medical devices.
 Professionals with this degree might also start their own technology company, conduct academic research, become medical doctors, or work as consultants.
 Examples of possible careers include the following:

-- Technical Writer: Technical writers prepare reports, instruction manuals, patent applications, research manuscripts, and other documentation related to the communication of highly technical scientific projects and products.
+- Technical writers prepare reports, instruction manuals, patent applications, research manuscripts, and other documentation related to the communication of highly technical scientific projects and products.
 Because of the complex nature of most technical writing content, an advanced science degree is often required for staff writer positions.
 Science and technology writers earn higher pay than their peers.

 - Median Annual Salary: $69,850